 The most important thing you should know about unpaid trial work – it rarely leads to paid work!
-A JobWatch survey showed that in only 13 per cent of cases was a paid position offered after the completion of an unpaid trial.

 Voluntary work is not unpaid trial work.
-When someone volunteers their services they do so for reasons which can include gaining experience in an area they want to work in or working for a community or charitable organisation.
+When someone volunteers their services, they do so for reasons which can include gaining experience in an area they want to work in or working for a community or charitable organisation.
 The possibility of an offer of employment is usually not in consideration.

 You should always be wary about agreeing to work an unpaid trial period for any potential employer.
 The main reasons job seekers are willing to undertake unpaid trial work are:

-More information about your rights as an employee, even during trial work, can be found in the attached fact sheet, which we recommend you download.
+More information about your rights as an employee, even during trial work, can be found in the attached Fact Sheet, which we recommend you download.

 Call our Telephone Information Service on Melbourne Metro (03) 9662 1933 or Regional Victoria, Queensland and Tasmania on 1800 331 617.

-Copyright © 2022 All Rights Reserved
+Copyright © 2025 All Rights Reserved

 JobWatch acknowledges and is grateful for the financial and other support it has received from our supporters.